dgcameron/adwcml_oow/intro.md

 # ML 101: Oracle Data Miner/Oracle Autonomous Data Warehouse Cloud Lab Guide

 Welcome to Oracle Openworld!
 This two hour workshop provides an introduction to Oracle Machine Learning and Oracle Data Miner.
-This is the lab guides for the hands on part of the workshop.
+This is the lab guide for the hands on part of the workshop.
 You have been provided with environments to complete these labs.
 However we encourage you to get a **FREE** trial account that comes with ALL the Oracle Cloud Services, and run through a more comprehensive hands on workshop (see below for instructions on how to get a trial account **AFTER** this workshop.

 ## Navigate to Machine Learning Lab